 #3 Website Localization

 According to an article by Entrepreneur, Google shows favoritism towards local businesses in their SERPs.
-This is why you should let Google know your location, and what you are offering, so your company website can improve its ranking.
+This is why you should let Google know your location, and your offerings, so your company website can improve its ranking.

 Google released a “Pigeon” update to its search algorithm, which forced many marketers to localize their company websites.
 However, the update did not come without data.
 In fact, it does make sense to localize.
 Check out these statistics published by Business2Community: